 What are the next steps you can take in your professional development?

-Are you a nursing professional and looking to work on your leadership skills?
-Do you feel unsure what steps to take next in your career?
-Look no further!
 The professional landscape is constantly evolving, and this conference is designed to help you navigate it.

-Shape the future of nursing in 2025 and attend this event created for established and aspiring nurse leaders.
+Shape the future of nursing in 2026 and attend this event created for established and aspiring nurse leaders.
 This summit equips you with the knowledge, skills, and connections to drive excellence in your team and navigate the every-changing healthcare environment.

-This unique summit offers:
+This unique summit offers

 • Engaging presentations and panel discussions